SenseNet/docs.sensenet.com/content/api-docs/content-management/03-delete.md

 ## Delete a single content

-The following example shows you how to delete a folder:
+The following example shows you how to delete a car:

 <tab category="content-management" article="delete" example="deleteContent" />

 ## Delete multiple content at once

-With the next example you can remove a bunch of documents at once:
+With the next example you can remove a bunch of content at once:

 <tab category="content-management" article="delete" example="deleteMultipleContent" />